MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 * Usage privileges on the schema
 * All available privileges on the database

-1. In your terminal, grant table-level privileges to the `dev_role`.
+1. In your terminal, grant table-level privileges to the `dev_role`:

    ```sql
    GRANT SELECT, UPDATE, INSERT ON dev_table TO dev_role;